C0deH4cker/SuperCalc/README.md

 	>>> pi(1, 2)
 	Type Error: Builtin 'pi' is not a function.

 For curious users, there is a verbose printing feature.
 The level of verbosity is determined by the number of `?`s prepended to the input string.
 For verbosity >= 1, SuperCalc will print a parenthesized version of the parsed input before evaluation.
 This is useful to check the order of operations being evaluated.
 Also, for verbosity >= 2, SuperCalc will also print a verbose dump of the internal parse tree.
+Verbosity >= 3 will force pretty printing (with unicode characters).

 Examples of verbose printing: